SadatParvej/SAP-1-Implementation-Using-Logisim/README.md

 - No ROM-based microprogramming, making the design more hardware-efficient.
 - Implements core SAP-1 instructions like **LDA, ADD, SUB, OUT, HLT**.
 - Developed using **Logisim** for digital circuit simulation.

+# Read the 'Sadat Parvej_SAP-1_report.pdf' for implementation details.